greenwyrt/plover2CAT/user_manual.md

 Suggestions can be sorted by most common (default), or most recent (toggle the `By Recency` option).

-Entries will show up to the ten most common/recent entries, only if the suggestion source has suggested an alternative outline thrice before.
+Entries will show up to the ten most common/recent entries for which the suggestion source has suggested an alternative outline thrice before.

 The truly nitty-gritty: for users who have a custom output format defined for Tapey Tape, if `%s` is part of the format, the suggestions should be extracted properly as the regex relies on the presence of the two spaces and `>` before a suggestion.